Do-it-yourself Plumbing: Tips and Tricks to Fix Frequent Problems at Home

 Can I fix a plumbing problem myself?

-The most common plumbing problems are dripping faucets, running toilets, clogged drains, and low water pressure.
+The most common plumbing problems are dripping taps and toilets that run clogged drains, and low pressure water.

 Is DIY plumbing safe?